-Black Horse Canyon has what you might expect from a 1950s Universal Western, such as fine color photography of Arizona locations (by George Robinson who had worked on The Plainsman in 1936 and who was cinematographer on the 1954 Destry remake), a second-rank director and some B-movie character actors.
-Its greatest merit, however, is the presence of Joel McCrea, who did a few oaters for Universal in the 1950s, starting with Saddle Tramp in 1950, after his more epic Paramount ones in the 40s.
+Black Horse Canyon has what you might expect from a 1950s Universal Western, such as fine color photography of Arizona locations (by George Robinson, who had worked on The Plainsman in 1936 and who was cinematographer on the 1954 Destry remake), a second-rank director and some B-movie character actors.
+Its greatest merit, however, is the presence of Joel McCrea, who did a few oaters for Universal in the 1950s, starting with Saddle Tramp in 1950, after his more epic Paramount and Fox ones in the 30s and 40s.
 McCrea was always so quietly powerful that he lifted even the most B of Westerns.
+And he took the part of horse rancher rather as a duck takes to water.

 All the local ranchers want the horse, to improve their stock.
 There’s Del Rockwell (McCrea), called Rock by his young partner Ti (Race Gentry).